ycrc/ood-user-mapping/README.md

 each course that is using OOD on the cluster.
 We also map the login NetID to the appropriate course account in each course-specific virtual host.
 The mapping operation is done using our customized user mapping scripts.
-The different virtual hosts are essentially different frontends of OOD and they all share the same OOD backend.
 Through multiple virtual hosts and our customized user mapping scripts, a user with multiple accounts can easily log in with one NetID, but work under different accounts on OOD.